kevinstl-org/apiease-docs/docs/docs/request-types/liquid-requests.md

 When you invoke a request from a Liquid template using the call tag, you can include embedded parameters that override or add to the saved request configuration at runtime.

-headersEmbedded: Object of header key value pairs to merge with the saved request headers.
+- `headersEmbedded`: Object of header key/value pairs to merge with saved request headers.

-queryParamsEmbedded: Object of query key value pairs to merge with the saved request query parameters.
+- `queryParamsEmbedded`: Object of query key/value pairs to merge with saved request query parameters.

-pathParamsEmbedded: Object of path key value pairs to substitute into the saved request address path.
+- `pathParamsEmbedded`: Object of path key/value pairs to substitute into the saved request address path.

-bodyEmbedded: Object or raw string to use as the saved request body.
+- `bodyEmbedded`: Object or raw string to use as the saved request body.

-flowParamsEmbedded: Object of key value pairs passed into a Flow request.
+- `flowParamsEmbedded`: Object of key/value pairs passed into a Flow request.

-liquidParamsEmbedded: Object of key value pairs made available to another Liquid request.
+- `liquidParamsEmbedded`: Object of key/value pairs made available to another Liquid request.

-systemParamsEmbedded: Object of key value pairs used by APIEase for special features such as Customer Authentication.
+- `systemParamsEmbedded`: Object of key/value pairs used by APIEase for special features such as Customer Authentication.

 At runtime, embedded parameters take precedence over in app parameters for the matching scope.